ruiyang00/aca_dlis_review/README.md

 # 1. Introduction

-This repository contains the source code of our space ACA on data nodes, space ACA ON internal nodeS and time ACAs code.
+This repository contains the source code of our space ACA on data nodes, space ACA on internal nodes and time ACAs.

 # 2. Contents